-When a student is absent, it is the responsibility of the parent/guardian to call the office at 339-4300 on the day of the absence.
+When a student is absent, it is the responsibility of the parent/guardian to call the office the day of the absence.
 The call should be made before 9:00 a.m.
 The office is open at 7:30 a.m. for calls.
 Absences not reported to the attendance office within 48 hours from the date of absence will be recorded as unexcused.
-The Washburn Rural Middle School office hours are 7:30 a.m.-4:00 p.m.
+The Washburn Rural North Middle School office hours are 7:30 a.m. - 4:00 p.m.

 Any student who checks into school after 7:50 a.m. must first report to the office and receive an admit slip.
-Any student who is counted absent for the first hour will be presumed absent for the entire school day if they do not report to the office for an admit slip.
-A phone call from a parent is required if a student is going to be late to class.
+Any student counted absent for the first hour will be presumed absent for the entire school day if they do not report to the office for an admit slip.
+A phone call from a parent is required if a student is going to be late for class.

 It is the responsibility of the student to initiate the make-up work immediately upon return to each class.
 The classroom teacher will determine the make-up work.
-Homework will be gathered through the office, only at the request from the parent when a student is absent two (2) consecutive days.
-When a student is absent, they are given two (2) days to complete missing assignments.
-Teachers will have the discretion of extending the due date.
-If the absence is expected, it is the responsibility of the student to request their homework prior to missing the class.
+Homework will be gathered through the office, only at the request of the parent, when a student is absent for two consecutive days.
+When a student is absent, they are given two days to complete missing assignments.
+Teachers will have the discretion to extend the due date.
+If the absence is expected, it is the responsibility of the student to request their homework before missing the class.